 This post is also available in:

-The famous Mirador de Es Vedra viewpoint in Ibiza has closed for good.
-It has gone down because of the hordes of tourists who caused a nuisance here.
+It was announced in March 2025 that Ibiza’s famous Mirador de Es Vedra viewpoint will be closed for good.
+The viewpoint has become a victim of its success because of the hordes of tourists who cause a nuisance here.
 That means you can no longer get to Atlantis either (although that wasn’t easy anyway).
+Or can you after all?!

 Disturbances at Es Vedra